 “It then had no organized program for research or teaching, but gained in prestige from the world-wide popularity of Understanding Media (1964) and grew in McLuhan’s last decade in Toronto, assisted by Derrick de Kerckhove and McLuhan’s son Eric, who became a director of the McLuhan Program International.
 In 1994, the McLuhan Program became a part of the University of Toronto’s Faculty of Information.
 The program’s curriculum is based on the works of Marshall McLuhan and other media theorists.
 In 2009, the Faculty of Information launched the Coach House Institute (CHI) as a clearly defined research unit under which the McLuhan Program in Culture and Technology now operates.”

-So, for now, this article on Wikipedia has become obsolete.
 This October, the Coach House got back its historical title: the Centre for Culture and Technology (not the McLuhan Program anymore).

-Yes, when I was there this June, the Coach House still had its old sign.
+When I was there this June, the Coach House still had its old sign.

 Alex Kuskis, Adjunct Professor of Communication at the Gonzaga University,